MSc Aerospace Engineering

 With increased travelling in recent years, the aerospace sector has become the focus of many debates about CO2 emissions and air pollution, with considerable positive progress being made in applying fossil-free fuels and initiatives in electrified flight and carbon-free propulsion.
 These are exciting times, with most people agreeing that flying as we know it today cannot increase without severe environmental implications.
 At the same time, there are no indications of our flying habits diminishing now or in the future.
 On the contrary, one of the more likely applications for electrified flight is for short-distance travel where we do not currently fly.
 The air-travel business and modern society thus face significant future challenges, making education in aerospace engineering more relevant and interesting than ever.
 Transitioning into sustainable flying is crucial for maintaining the current level of mobility in the world.
 As an aerospace engineer, you can contribute to global development in that direction.

 Satellites are crucial for a sustainable world, but millions of non-operational satellites or parts of satellites still fly in low Earth orbit.
 Because such "space junk" endangers operational satellites, active space debris removal missions are planned to prevent its uncontrolled growth.
 Liquid fuels for satellite propulsion have previously been highly toxic and expensive to handle safely.
 Now, the Swedish space industry has developed "green" fuels with performance characteristics similar to those of harmful fuels.
-Until recently, launch vehicles have mostly been expendable, but after the retirement of the space shuttle, new reusable launch vehicles have been developed by private space companies enabling cheaper access to space.
+Until recently, launch vehicles have mostly been expendable, but after the retirement of the space shuttle, new reusable launch vehicles have been developed by private space companies, enabling cheaper access to space.
 The guidelines and rules on sustainable space activities are being updated to reduce risks and ensure access to space for future generations.

 Faculty and research

-The compulsory part of the master's programme in Aerospace Engineering is taught by faculty who are also active as international researchers within their fields.
-The programme is also broad in the sense that courses are taught by several departments and schools at KTH.
-In addition to the education in theory, several research labs are also engaged in the teaching of computations, manufacturing, tests and measurements.
+The compulsory part of the master's programme in Aerospace Engineering is taught by faculty who are also internationally recognised researchers within their fields.
+The programme is also broad in the sense that courses are given by several departments and schools at KTH.
+In addition to the class room education, several research labs are also engaged in the teaching of computations, manufacturing, tests and measurements.
+KTH is a member of the European aerospace education network PEGASUS .